 - Martin Luther King Jr. Day of Service

-For more information on Penn State Brandywine and its commitment to public scholarship, please email Pauline Guerin (email@example.com).
-For more information on campus-community volunteering efforts and collaborations, please email Ronika Money (firstname.lastname@example.org), Coordinator of Student Programming and Services.
+For more information on Penn State Brandywine and its commitment to public scholarship, please email Pauline Guerin (firstname.lastname@example.org).
+For more information on campus-community volunteering efforts and collaborations, please email Ronika Money-Adams (email@example.com), Director of Student Affairs.